GameProgressive/UniSpySDK/README.md

 The Updated SDK (or modification of the original SDK) are licensed under BSD3.
 (See [LICENSE](https://github.com/GameProgressive/RetroSpySDK/blob/master/LICENSE) for more information)

-If you fall into any problem building or compiling, or simply want to contribute to the project, feel free to join #retrospy@freenode (IRC).
+If you fall into any problem building or compiling, or simply want to contribute to the project, feel free to join the IRC channel #retrospy@freenode.org or under the discord channel https://discord.gg/Tv85Am4.

 The Original SDK was licensed under BSD3.
 A copy of the license: